-I don’t know about you, but I have become pretty blasé about looking up directions and planning out driving routes in advance, as my map app will tells me which is the best way to go to get there the fastest, avoiding accidents, road works, and other traffic slow downs.
-Now admittedly, I am somewhat better at pre-planning when I am road tripping long distances, namely as I usually plan my drive around finding parks and other interesting places to stop at and explore, along with finding fabulous little eateries to indulge my taste buds.
+I don’t know about you, but I have become pretty blasé about looking up directions and planning out driving routes in advance, as my map app will tell me which is the best way to go to get there the fastest, avoiding accidents, roadworks, and other traffic slow downs.
+So what happens when instead that map app leads you into danger, not deciphering the difference between highways and forest service roads?
+This is a lesson I learned the hard way on a recent road trip through New Brunswick.

 Google Maps Sets the Tone to Expect Unpaved Road Trips in New Brunswick

+Now admittedly, I am somewhat better at pre-planning when I am road tripping long distances, namely as I usually plan my drive around finding parks and other interesting places to stop at and explore, along with finding fabulous little eateries to indulge my taste buds.
 Most of the time that pans out well, until of course it doesn’t.
 For me when the map app goes awry has always been when I am using Google Maps and often when I attempting a scenically direct route, as oppose to a scenically rambling route.
-That was the scenario this past Spring when I had limited time to get through New Brunswick to arrive in time for an event in Nova Scotia.
-I wanted some coast driving, but knew I couldn’t afford the time to meander the whole shoreline, so I picked a point half way down New Brunswick’s Eastern shore and asked Google Maps for the fastest route.
+That was the scenario this past Spring when I had limited time to get through New Brunswick to arrive on time for an event in Nova Scotia.
+I wanted some coastal driving, but knew I couldn’t afford the time to meander the whole shoreline, so I picked a point halfway down New Brunswick’s Eastern shore and asked Google Maps for the fastest route.
 That route went through the forested interior of New Brunswick, so I grabbed gas and coffee before departing the utilities close at hand.
 Thank goodness I did as it turned out the route was more of an unpaved highway through the forest.
-While this struck me as odd, I was passing other cars with relative frequency and the road seemed to be well maintained.
-So no biggy.
+While this struck me as odd, I was passing other cars with relative frequency and the road seemed to be well maintained, so no biggy.
 I admittedly had to pull on to a what looked like a forest service road an hour in to find a spot to squat, but really what’s a road trip without pooping in the woods at least once.

 A couple of hours later I was happily munching away on clams and fries from Lenny’s in Shediac, not thinking much of the odd unpaved highway through the woods …